anuvagarg/anuva-blogs/college-tech-community.md

-# Embracing College Technical Communities: Where Capabilities Take the Spotlight
+# Embracing College Technical Communities!

 <p style="text-align: justified;">
-  Joining technical communities in college can sometimes feel like navigating a political landscape, with hidden agendas and power plays.
-However, there are exceptional organizations that prioritize capabilities above all else.
-I had the privilege of being part of one such organization <a href = "https://upes-open.org">upes-open</a> that valued skills without getting entangled in politics.<br>
+  Joining technical communities in college is a fantastic way to collaborate with like-minded individuals who share a common mindset.
+Being part of upes-open, I had the privilege of working alongside talented peers who were passionate about technology and innovation.
+This community fostered a collaborative environment where we could exchange ideas, share knowledge, and work together on exciting projects.<br>
   <br>
   During the selection process, I was presented with a series of tasks that truly put my abilities to the test.
 First, I had to deploy a node application on Heroku, a SaaS platform where I was able to demonstrate my ability to deploy automated CI/CD pipelines.
 This task showcased my technical prowess and ability to handle real-world scenarios.<br>
   <br>